-Airbus Defence and Space is Europe's number one defence and space enterprise, the second largest space business worldwide and among the top ten global defence enterprises.
+Airbus Defence and Space is Europe's number one defence and space enterprise, one of the world's leading space companies and among the top 10 global defence enterprises.
 Defence and Space puts a strong focus on core businesses: space, military aircraft, missiles and related systems and services.